LeagueOfPoro/CapsuleFarmerEvolved/README.md

     password: "1234"
 ```

+- To enable drop sound notifications
+`dropNotification: True`

+- To enable 2FA sound notifications
+`2FANotification: True`

-In case of problem, enable debugging mode to increase verbosity of the log:
+- In case of problem, enable debugging mode to increase verbosity of the log:
 `debug: True`

 You can select a non-default configuration file, see [CLI](#cli)